The Piano: Critical reception

 The performances of Holly Hunter and Anna Paquin garnered widespread critical acclaim, earning them Academy Award for Best Actress and Best Supporting Actress respectively.

 Reviews for the film were overwhelmingly positive.
-Roger Ebert wrote: "The Piano is as peculiar and haunting as any film I've seen" and "it is one of those rare movies that is not just about a story, or some characters, but about a whole universe of feeling".
+Roger Ebert gave the film 4 out of 4 stars and wrote: "The Piano is as peculiar and haunting as any film I've seen" and "it is one of those rare movies that is not just about a story, or some characters, but about a whole universe of feeling".
 Hal Hinson of The Washington Post called it an "evocative, powerful, extraordinarily beautiful film".

 The Piano was named one of the best films of 1993 by 86 film critics, making it the most acclaimed film of 1993.
+The website They Shoot Pictures, Don't They, which aggregates thousands of polls to determine the best films of all time, ranked The Piano as the best film of 1993, ahead of Schindler's List.

 In his 2013 Movie Guide, Leonard Maltin gave the film three and half out of four stars, calling the film a "haunting, unpredictable tale of love and sex told from a woman's point of view" and went on to say "writer-director Campion has fashioned a highly original fable, showing the tragedy and triumph erotic passion can bring to one's daily life".

-On review aggregator website Rotten Tomatoes, the film holds an approval rating of 90% based on 71 reviews, and an average rating of 8.50/10.
+On review aggregator website Rotten Tomatoes, the film holds an approval rating of 90% based on 73 reviews, and an average rating of 8.7/10.
 The website's critical consensus reads: "Powered by Holly Hunter's main performance, The Piano is a truth-seeking romance played in the key of erotic passion."
 On Metacritic, the film has a weighted average score of 89 out of 100, based on 20 critics, indicating "universal acclaim".

+In the 2022 Sight and Sound critic's poll to determine the greatest films of all time, The Piano was placed at 50th place, tying with The 400 Blows.

 Box office

-In New Zealand, the film became the highest-grossing film of all time, surpassing Footrot Flats: The Dog's Tale (1986) with a gross of $NZ3.8 million.
+In New Zealand, the film became the highest-grossing domestically produced film of all time, surpassing Footrot Flats: The Dog's Tale (1986) with a gross of $NZ3.8 million.